Unit 31: Sentences and Paragraphs

 Direct Paragraphs: Direct paragraphs start with the main idea (topic sentence) followed by the supporting sentences (explanation).
 As was discussed earlier, most business writing follows the direct plan.
 Routine information, good news, or non-sensitive messages use the direct approach as readers want to immediately understand the main reason for the communication.

-Figure 31.4 Direct organization means paragraphs begin with the topic sentence (Business Communications, 2019)
+Figure 31.4: Direct organization means paragraphs begin with the topic sentence (Business Communication, 2019)

 Indirect Paragraphs: Indirect paragraphs use the opposite organizing pattern.
 These paragraphs begin with the supporting sentence to provide an explanation, clarification, or justification before providing the Main idea (topic sentence).
 The indirect pattern is used to deliver bad news, sensitive information, or to persuade the reader.
 This organizing pattern allows the writer to explain or justify the main point of the message presented in the topic sentence so the reader is more likely to accept the message.